 Equal pay is a very topical issue in Australia, where despite key stakeholders being aware of the continuing gender pay gap, it persists in Australian workplaces.
-Currently the Workplace Gender Equality Agency (WGEA) estimates the pay gap between men and women to be 24%.
-While in education the pay gap is much closer to 9.3%, this still represents a significant inequity.
+Currently the Workplace Gender Equality Agency (WGEA) estimates the pay gap between men and women to be 22.4%.
+While in the Education sector the pay gap is much closer to 10.6%, this still represents a significant inequity.
 Arc believes in gender pay equity and is continually taking steps to both analyse and improve pay levels, for those who perform comparable or similar roles.

 Policies and Procedures

 At Arc we promote and foster work flexibility to help both men and women balance work, family and other life commitments.
 Arc regularly consults and liaises with its employees, UNSW and other external agencies on the adoption and progress of our gender equality initiatives.